 How is my company data kept secure when using contactless visitor sign in?

 As part of our suite of contactless features, we offer visitor sign-in using QR codes.
-These can be dynamically generated on the iPad home screen or a static QR code can be printed and placed at an entry point to your business.
-These QR codes can be scanned by visitors using their own smartphones to quickly sign themselves in without touching the iPad.
+These can be dynamically generated on the iPad or Android tablet home screen, or a static QR code can be printed and placed at an entry point to your business.
+These QR codes can be scanned by visitors using their own smartphones to quickly sign themselves in without touching the device.

 The token itself, once decrypted, contains no sensitive information – just a timestamp, a unique identifier for the location or device where the code is used, and a random key that can be used to invalidate codes.